FasterXML/jackson-datatype-jdk8/README.md

-Project for [Jackson](https://github.com/FasterXML/jackson) module (jar) that adds supports for JDK datatypes included in version 8 which can not be directly supported by core databind due to baseline being JDK 6.
+Project for [Jackson](https://github.com/FasterXML/jackson) module (jar) that adds supports for JDK datatypes included in version 8 which can not be directly supported by core databind due to baseline being JDK 6, excluding following:

+* New Date types are supported by [JSR-310 module](../../jackson-datatype-jsr310)
+* Support for parameter names is via [Parameter Names](../../jackson-module-parameter-names) module

 ## Status

 [![Build Status](https://fasterxml.ci.cloudbees.com/job/jackson-datatype-jdk8-master/badge/icon)](https://fasterxml.ci.cloudbees.com/job/jackson-datatype-jdk8-master/)

-This is a new module; first official version is not yet released!
+First public version is 2.4.3: module is still somewhat experimental but planned to be stable with 2.5.

 ## Usage